 So far, I have established that gender gaps in the mental load among parents are large.
 How does this matter for political interest?
-To describe and compare average gender gaps in political life, I estimate OLS regressions separately for different types of political interest.
-Respondents are asked to indicate their level of political interest in different issues.
-For ease of interpretation, I rescale these variables to range between 0 and 1, where higher values refer to greater interest.
-To measure baseline gender gaps in political engagement, I deliberately do not control for other covariates such as education or income because these can be considered "post-treatment," occurring after gender identity is "assigned" (Sen & Wasow 2016).
+To describe and compare average gender gaps in political life, I estimate OLS regressions separately for different types of political interest.8 For ease of interpretation, I rescale these variables to range between 0 and 1, where higher values refer to greater interest.
+To measure baseline gender gaps in political engagement, I deliberately do not control for other covariates such as education or income because these can be considered "post-treatment," occurring after gender identity is "assigned" (Sen and Wasow, 2016).

-Figure 2 presents the gender differences in mean engagement, based on bivariate OLS regressions (see Table C1 in SM).
+Figure 2 presents the gender differences in political interest, based on bivariate OLS regressions (see Table C1 in SM).
 Figure 2 shows that mothers report less interest in local, national, and international political issues, and inflation / prices compared to fathers, but more interest in abortion.
 No significant gender difference is reported for interest in gun control.
-These results are consistent with previous research showing that gender gaps narrow when respondents are asked about specific issues, especially those related to women's life experiences (Kraft & Dolan 2023; Tormos & Verge 2022).
+These results are consistent with previous research showing that gender gaps narrow when respondents are asked about specific issues, especially those related to women's life experiences (Kraft and Dolan, 2023; Tormos and Verge, 2022).